jessepollak/blog/_posts/2012-07-05-dont-fing-trim-the-copy.md

 I saw it in the message preview before I'd even opened up the email.
 Instantly, I knew I'd done something wrong, but it took me a few seconds to piece together what a stupid mistake it had been.

-A little backstory: right now, I'm building [Mentor.im](http://mentor.im) in preparation for the [AngelHack](http://angelhack.com) finals next week.
-We placed in NYC, so we're being flown out to SV to pitch investors—an amazing opportunity.
-The problem is, there have only been 2.5 weeks from conception to pitch, so we've been working long, tiring, after-work hours, to turn the product from a hackathon build to a full fledged company.
+A little backstory: right now, I'm working on a project with a group of other people.
 At 6am this morning, on the bus from Woodstock (where I spent the 4th of July) to Manhattan (where I had work at 9am) I decided to put in some hours on our landing page.

 # You can't be the best at everything

-The last two days, while I'd been relaxing in the rivers and mountains of upstate NY, one of my cofounders had been tirelessly building the landing page.
-I'm not particularly good at design or copy, so I placed the entire product in her hands.
-Unsurprisingly, she returned an absolutely beautiful page, filled with captivating and engrossing copy.
-While I'm usually pretty good at deferring "product" decisions to other people, something about a long, early morning bus ride had me digging into the copy she'd literally spent hours crafting.
+The last two days, while I'd been relaxing in the rivers and mountains of upstate NY, one of my partners had been tirelessly building the landing page.
+I'm not particularly good at design or copy, so I placed the entire product in their hands.
+Unsurprisingly, they returned an absolutely beautiful page, filled with captivating and engrossing copy.
+While I'm usually pretty good at deferring "product" decisions to other people, something about a long, early morning bus ride had me digging into the copy they'd literally spent hours crafting.

 # Small things can undermine a relationship.

 As I often do when I get engrossed in something, I started nitpicking.
 First the language, then the length.
 While I changed nothing too substantial, my mark was obvious.
-Unfortunately, it wasn't obvious to me to tell her that I'd adjusted her work.
+Unfortunately, it wasn't obvious to me to tell them that I'd adjusted their work.

 # "I don't want to get mad but I sat there for FIVE HOURS crafting that yesterday, there's a reason for every word."

-It took a couple hours for her to realize, but when she did her frustration was obvious (see above).
-And, when she mentioned it, I instantly realized what a terrible thing I'd done.
-By changing the copy to what *I* thought was right, then pushing it live (because I manage deploys), I completely and entirely undermined her work on the project.
+It took a couple hours for them to realize, but when they did their frustration was obvious (see above).
+And, when they mentioned it, I instantly realized what a terrible thing I'd done.
+By changing the copy to what *I* thought was right, then pushing it live (because I manage deploys), I completely and entirely undermined their work on the project.
 Unconsciously, I had asserted that *I* had the right to make the final decision; a grave mistake, and a belief I can I honestly say I don't hold.

 # People are by far the most important thing